Tyson Beckford Claims Chris Brown Is On Drugs During ‘WWHL’ Appearance

 — ❤ShernikaNicole❤ (@Nykaaah) March 20, 2017

-Chris Brown has been accused of drug use in the past, and the singer has always been adamant that he is not a drug user even though it came up during his recent restraining order case brought on by Karrueche Tran.
-There were allegations that Brown used drugs like cocaine, Xanax, molly, and lean to self-medicate, according to XXL Magazine.
+Chris Brown has been accused of drug use in the past and the singer has always been adamant that he is not a drug user even though it came up during his recent restraining order case brought on by Karrueche Tran.
+There were allegations that Brown used drugs like cocaine, Xanax, molly and lean to self-medicate according to XXL Magazine.
 Whether that is true or not, Tyson Beckford’s claims that Chris is using are pretty serious and even Vibe pointed that out.

 Of course, some of Chris Brown’s own actions have been pretty serious too, especially lately.
 Karrueche Tran is still trying to get away from him even though the former couple split up in 2015.
 Earlier this year, she was still dealing with the Chris Brown fallout and watched him start up yet another feud because someone dared to show her some attention.